 Hike the Historical Towpath Pramdragerstien in Jutland

-The longest river in Denmark, the River Guden (or Gudenåen in Danish) in Jutland has its spring at the thicket Tinnet Krat (at an altitude of only 70 m / 230 ft) very close to the spring of another Danish river, Skjernåen.
-Actually, the springs of these two principal rivers in Denmark are just a few hundred metres apart at the Ridge of Jutland – and it is here that the history of Pramdragerstien, or Trækstien, begins.
+The longest river in Denmark, the River Guden (or Gudenåen in Danish) in Jutland, has its spring at the thicket Tinnet Krat (at an altitude of only 70 m / 230 ft) very close to the spring of another Danish river, Skjernåen.
+The springs of these two principal rivers in Denmark are just a few hundred metres apart at the Ridge of Jutland – and it is here that the history of Pramdragerstien, or Trækstien, begins.

-For decades the river has been popular for recreational canoe and kayak trips.
-Nevertheless, as a newer feature, the parallel, remarkable, old towpath is now again in use.
-After in turn sinking down at flooded times and then each time disappearing a little bit more on the grassy river banks – all during most of the 20th century, the historic path has eventually been renovated and turned into an excellent and highly attractive hiking trail surrounded by beautiful countryside.
+The river has been attractive for recreational canoe and kayak trips for decades.
+Nevertheless, as a newer feature, the parallel, remarkable, old towpath is again in use.
+After, in turn, sinking at flooded times and then each time disappearing a little bit more on the grassy river banks – all during most of the 20th century, the historic path has eventually been renovated and turned into an excellent and drawing hiking trail surrounded by beautiful countryside.

-The recently improved stretch of the towpath between Silkeborg and Kongensbro allows you to hike all along the scenic River Guden enjoying the setting of the Ice Age landscape of central Jutland, today featuring lush forest, breathtaking meadows and an interesting wildlife.
+The recently improved stretch of the towpath between Silkeborg and Kongensbro allows you to hike all along the scenic River Guden, enjoying the setting of the Ice Age landscape of central Jutland, today featuring lush forest, breathtaking meadows, and interesting wildlife.

 The history of the towpath Trækstien / Pramdragerstien in Jutland

-Between Silkeborg and Kongensbro you will find the village Svostrup.
-The inn Svostrup Kro is picturesquely located on the banks of the River Guden.
+Between Silkeborg and Kongensbro, you will find the village of Svostrup.
+The inn Svostrup Kro is situated in a scenic setting on the banks of the River Guden.

 The history of the old towpath Trækstien (træksti is the Danish term for towpath) / Pramdragerstien in Jutland goes well back in time.
-From old times this was the location for a pause on a journey through Jutland, as well as an apt place to cross the river.
-According to sources kept in the Danish National Archives, the Danish king Erik Klipping crossed the river precisely at Svostrup in 1280.
-The early foundation of Svostrup Kro is therefore likely to date back to that time.
+From old times, this was the location for a pause on a journey through Jutland and an apt place to cross the river.
+According to sources in the Danish National Archives, the Danish king Erik Klipping crossed the river precisely at Svostrup in 1280.
+Therefore, the early foundation of Svostrup Kro likely dates back to that time.

-In 1834 the innkeeper at Svostrup Inn got the royal privilege of both inn and ferry service by the king Christian VIII.
+In 1834, the innkeeper at Svostrup Inn got the royal privilege of inn and ferry service from King Christian VIII.

-From 1856 the inn service at Svostrup Kro was extended to include a grocer’s as well as a small post office.
-With the addition of a 2-storey warehouse, Svostrup Inn became a thriving and popular place for storage of grains and other goods to be traded along the river.
+From 1856, the inn service at Svostrup Kro was extended to include a grocer’s and a small post office.
+With the addition of a 2-storey warehouse, Svostrup Inn became a thriving and popular place to store grains and other goods traded along the river.

 The towpath, Trækstien, also known as Pramdragerstien (‘pramdrager’ is the Danish term for the people pulling the barges up the river), is the historical towpath along the River Guden in Jutland between Randers and Silkeborg across meadows, fields and forests.

-It used to be the route of the bargees who maneuvered their heavily loaded barges across Jutland from Silkeborg to Randers using the flow of the River Guden.
+It used to be the route of the bargees who manoeuvred their heavily loaded barges across Jutland from Silkeborg to Randers, using the flow of the River Guden.
 The barges could weigh up to 25 tons.
 The bargemen used poles to ensure the flow of the barges down the stream.
-For the upstream transport the barges were pulled by men and horses.
+For the upstream transport, the barges were pulled by men and horses.

 9 cultural spots in Aarhus